SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

 * Add **reliable, audible alarms on your iPhone for Google Calendar events**.
 * Gain confidence in your schedule with layered notifications.
 * Reduce repetitive setup for recurring reminders.

+## Why Generate Helper Events for iPhone Alarms

+The iPhone Clock app and Reminders app **cannot directly trigger reliable alarms from Google Calendar events** due to iOS limitations.
+By generating **helper events** in your Google Calendar, this system creates precise, time-based placeholders that your iPhone Shortcuts can detect and convert into **Clock app alarms** automatically.
+This bypasses iOS limitations, ensuring you receive dependable, audible notifications for your calendar events without manual alarm setup, keeping your workflow seamless and automated.

+## 🚧 iOS Alarm Limitation

+⚠️ Currently, the **iOS Shortcuts API cannot delete iPhone Clock alarms automatically**.
+You need to:

+* Manually clear old alarms in the Clock app.
+* Or use **Siri voice commands** like "Hey Siri, delete all alarms."

+All other automation for Google Calendar helper events runs fully automatically.

+## 📡 iPhone Google Calendar Update Limitation

+The Google Calendar app and iOS Calendar on iPhone **do not support real-time push updates** due to iOS system limitations.
+They only fetch updates periodically, so newly generated helper events may take several minutes to appear on your iPhone after creation.
+This is normal and expected behavior, and users should note that alarms based on helper events will not be instant but will sync within the usual iOS fetch intervals.

+## 🚩 About Default Reminder Time

+Due to Google Apps Script limitations, the system cannot detect your calendar’s default reminder settings and will use a default 30-minute reminder for helper events unless a different reminder is explicitly set on the event.

 ---